Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 > **Note for the reader:** rather than $1s, 2s, 2p, \dots$ an alternative notation is ${^1}S, {^2}S, {^2}P, \dots$

 The solution of the Schrödinger equation for hydrogen is of particular interest, because an exact solution can be found.
 This allows prediction of many quantum properties of the hydrogen atomic in particular and all atoms in general.
-First, the solution predicted that when an electron undergoes a transition between orbitals, it emits a photon of wavelength $\lambda$, where $\lambda$ is given by the Rydberg formula:
+First, the solution predicted that when an electron undergoes a transition between orbitals, it emits a photon of wavelength $\lambda$, where $\lambda$ is given by the Rydberg formula, just as we discussed earlier:

 {% math() %}
 \dfrac{1}{\lambda} = R_H \left(\dfrac{1}{n^2_\mathrm{after}} - \dfrac{1}{n^2_\mathrm{initial}}\right)